mauget/jwt/README.md

 Swipe and copy it to the clipboard.

 #### GET
-Click *GET* to decode the payload of the JWT string parameter.
+Click *GET* to expand a form to decode the payload of the JWT string parameter.

 Paste the JWT into the token parameter field.
 Click `Execute`.
 The payload :